Simon-Hostettler/htyper/README.md

 This will create a copy of the executable in `~/.local/bin` .
 If you want to run htyper from any directory, you should add this to your `PATH`.
 This was only tested on Linux, I can't guarantee that installation on another OS will work.

+htyper uses the DECSCUSR escape sequence to change the cursor shape, which might not be supported by every terminal.

 # Usage

 ```